 Having successfully completed the final riveting up of the rear drag box in the latter part of 2019, a daunting task with over 80 riveted joints, work has concentrated on moving forwards riveting up the various running plate support angles located along the frame.

 All 12 frame datum buttons have now been installed and a start has been made at setting up the spring hanger brackets in readiness for riveting these into position.
 Carrying on from earlier in the previous year and with the arrival of the repair plates a start has been made at welding the leading horns guides ready for machining.

 With the 60th anniversary approaching this summer the group aims to hopefully progress the new frames with the fitting of the new cylinder block, completion of the frame front end & valence plate work and painted up of the frames into the relevant top coats.

-The rear of the frames in early March with the rear drag box completed & the majority of the various angle iron running plate supports riveted in along the length of the frame plates.
+The rear of the frames in early March with the rear drag box riveting completed.

-Some of the running plate angle irons now riveted in place.
+Some of the running plates angle iron work now riveted in place.

-Another view of the angle irons.
-These are some of the original parts salvaged from the original frames for reuse!
+Re-used original angle iron salvaged from the original frames for reuse!

-The RHS driving axle horn guide casting with the new repair plate tack welded into position.
+The RHS driving axle horn with the new repair plate tack welded into position.

 The repair plate fully welded on and roughly ground back.

 The LHS driving horn casting tacked up ready for welding.